Final disposal and nuclear energy - junior staff urgently needed

 More information on final disposal can be found at the Federal Office for the Safety of Nuclear Waste Management (BASE) at www.base.bund.de and at the Bundesgesellschaft für Endlagerung mbH (BGE), www.bge.de.

 Regardless of one's attitude toward nuclear energy or final disposal - whether a proponent or a strict opponent - there will continue to be a number of questions and problems in Germany in the future that our society will have to deal with and for which nuclear expertise is urgently needed.

 Specialists are needed for the operation, maintenance, decommissioning and dismantling of nuclear facilities as well as for final storage, reactor safety research, radiation protection and the handling of radioactive waste.
 It is also important to maintain competence in order to be able to evaluate foreign nuclear facilities and projects.

 In order to meet this responsibility, we need well-trained junior staff in the long term who are able to analyze the complex interrelationships in this multi-layered subject area and develop suitable future-oriented solutions, taking safety aspects into account.

 The occupational field is not only important and attractive because it offers graduates a variety of interdisciplinary fields of activity.
 Despite all political discussions, it also offers a secure professional future perspective on the national and international job market in view of the current and future demand for specialists.

-The Chair of Repository Safety at RWTH Aachen University (www.els.rwth-aachen.de) is therefore planning to introduce a new Master's program starting in the winter semester of 2022, which will help to train the urgently needed next generation of scientists in Germany.
+The Chair of Repository Safety at RWTH Aachen University (www.els.rwth-aachen.de) contributes with its Master's programs to train the urgently needed young scientists in Germany.